Ustad Hotel: Home media

 In October 2012, Movie Channel released Ustad Hotel on Blu-ray and DVD.
 Following a petition filed by Movie Channel, the 6th Additional District High Court of Kochi issued a John Doe order that empowers the film's owners to restrain suspected and unknown defendants from illegal distribution.
 Ustad Hotel was one of the first Malayalam films to be granted the John Doe order – so called because it is an injunction sought against someone whose identity is not known.

 Reception

 Box office

-In its opening day Ustad Hotel collected around ₹40 lakhs in Cochin box office and ₹10 lakhs in United Kingdom.
+In its opening day, Ustad Hotel collected around ₹40 lakhs in Kochi box office and ₹10 lakhs in United Kingdom.
 The film grossed ₹7.65 crore in 28 days from 60 screens in Kerala.
-The film completed 50 days in 22 theatres and collected ₹10 crore from the Kerala box office.
+The film completed 50 days in 22 theatres and collected ₹10 crore from the Kerala box office and 15 crore worldwide.
 It collected US$2178 from the UK box office.
 The film became a box office success and completed 100 days theatrical run.